 Hormonal imbalance caused by menopause and adrenal dysfunction can present with overlapping symptoms, making it really tough to determine which is behind the symptoms you’re desperately trying to relieve.
-Let’s start by taking a look at a chart comparing the two.
-Do you find that one group of symptoms is more present than the other?
+Let’s start by comparing the symptoms of each and then we’ll delve deeper into the adrenal fatigue menopause connection.

 Distinguishing Symptoms: Can Adrenal Dysfunction Cause Hot Flashes?

 When symptoms hit out of nowhere, it can be startling and confusing.
 Are you in early menopause?
 Is there something wrong with your adrenal glands?
 So much of what lies beneath each of these issues is the same that it makes sense that the symptoms would overlap.
 Ultimately, each is intricately connected to the balance – or imbalance – or hormones.
 So, then, how do you know what you’re dealing with?
 Take a look at this side by side list of adrenal fatigue symptoms and menopause symptoms for easy comparison.

 |Common symptoms of adrenal imbalance||Common symptoms of menopause|